GNG2501-Resultat-de-tests-accessible/Accessibility_Test/README.md

 # Test application:

-For testing, donwload the Expogo app for Android/Ios then:
+For testing, donwload the Expo Go app for Android/iOS then:

 1. Clone the repo
    ```sh